nothingrotf/blog/articles/game-of-life.md

 ...
 ```

-The game is complete, lets check the code?
+The game is now complete, lets check the code?

 ```js
 const WIDTH = 500;